The easiest way to install Xcode is using the Mac App Store.

 - Installing Xcode from Apple’s Website — Faster download (Recommended)

-- Installing Xcode from the command line — Fastest but complicated
+- Installing Xcode from the command line — Even faster but complicated

 - What to do when you don’t have enough disk space to install Xcode (even if you think you do)